-This year the event celebrates students who “show up and speak up” and acts as a reminder that every student has an idea worth spreading and has the power to effect change.
-Even though it can sometimes feel like the gap between inspiration and action is wide, this year’s guest speakers remind us that all it takes to get started is a first step.
+TED’s youth conference TED-Ed Weekend acts as a reminder that every student has an idea worth spreading and has the power to effect change.
+Even though it can sometimes feel like the gap between inspiration and action is wide, speakers at the event remind us that all it takes to get started is a first step.

 Hi Amanda!
 How do you decide what you’re going to write about?
 Where do you turn to for inspiration?